toomuchcoffee/gallery-creator/README.md

 # Gallery Creator
+Collects all files from a directory and lists them in an output file, which is based on a [Apache Velocity](https://velocity.apache.org/) template

 ## Requirements:
 - Java 15
+- git, maven (optional)

 ## Preparation
-- clone the project and run `mvn clean install`
+Clone the project and run `mvn clean install`

+**OR**

+Download `GalleryCreator.jar` from releases

 ## Usage
+- create a working directory
-- move the `GallerCreator.jar` file into the desired directory
+- copy/paste the template `sample.vm`, edit it according to your requirements, and put it into the working directory
-- put the template file (e.g. `sample.vm` into that same directory
+- move `GalleryCreator.jar` into the same working directory
-- put all other files you want to reference to in that same directory, too
+- put all other files/images you want to reference to into te same working directory
 - run `java -jar Gallery-Creator.jar`
 - check the output in `out.html`